10 minutes to VTL Engine

 • External Routines:

 The VTL Engine supports the use of SQL (ISO/IEC 9075) within the eval operator.
-External routines can be provided as a SQL string, a Path object, or a list of such elements pointing to .sql files.
+External routines can be provided as a dictionary, a Path object pointing to a .json file or directory, or a list of such elements.
 The default value is None, which should be used if external routines are not applicable to the script.
 See example 5 for an example.

 • Value Domains: